EmitLab/CausalBench-Docs/docs/quickstart.md

 # How to Run CausalBench
-You can use the python notebook attached, or follow alongside this page to get CausalBench into action.
+You can use the [python notebook](../files/CausalBench-Quickstart.ipynb) attached, or follow along this page to get CausalBench into action.

 ## Install CausalBench,
-...
+Please follow the [installation guide](./install/) for installing CausalBench.

-## Create a scenario
+## Create a context
-Download a dataset, model, metric to create a scenario (or downloading a pre-set scenario)
+Download a dataset, model, metric to create a context (or downloading a pre-set context)

-## Download a pre-set scenario
+## Download a pre-set context
 ...

 ## Upload a component